Loan repayment calculator

 How much can you borrow?

-You can choose how much you want to borrow, but the lender will decide how much they want to lend you based on affordability and your financial profile.
+You can apply for the amount you need, but the lender will ultimately decide how much they will lend you based on affordability and your financial profile.

-If you can show evidence that you’re able to make regular repayments and have a good credit history, then it’s likely that the credit you request will be granted.
+If you can show evidence that you’re able to make regular repayments and have a good credit history, then it’s likely the credit you request will be granted.
+When using the calculator:

 Which lenders can you use the loan calculator with?